aperto-frontend/angular-workshop/README.md

 ## Step B

-Implement the `create` function body in the`bookmarks.component.ts` that receives the title and url via the event
+Implement the `create` function body in the `bookmarks.component.ts` that receives the `title` and `url` in the function arguments from the event

 ```javascript
 export class BookmarksComponent {